This post may contain affiliate sales links. Please read my disclosure policy.

 How to Make Peanut Butter Blossoms

-Preheat oven to 375 degrees.
+Preheat oven.
 Line two baking sheets with parchment paper and set them aside.

 Beat softened butter and peanut butter in a large bowl until well blended.
 Measure and add in 1/3 cup granulated sugar and brown sugar.
 Stir until light and fluffy.
 Add egg, milk, and vanilla; stir well.